sph-mn/sph-db/readme.md

 * ordinals are primarily intended to store relations in a pre-calculated order for fast ordered retrieval
 * to use db_relation_select and a filter by ordinal, "left" filter values must be given
 * readers can return results and indicate the end of results in the same call
-* the maximum number of type creations is currently 65535. this limit is to be removed in the future
+* the maximum number types, or type creations more precisely, is currently 65535. this limit could be removed in the future

 # possible enhancements
 * having the compile-time configuration in the versioned sph-db.h isnt a good solution
 * float values as ordinals has not been tested
-* currently index inserts with data too large are rejected. maybe add an option to control what happens, for example to truncate instead
+* currently index inserts with data too large are rejected with an error. maybe add an option to control what happens, for example to truncate instead
 * signal error when creating index for fields that are or might be too large
-* eventually more streamlined declaration/allocation/deallocation for api usage
+* possibly more streamlined declaration/allocation/deallocation for api usage
 * validator functions for indices and relation data consistency
 * lift the type creation limit
 * remove ordinals entirely or allow zero size ordinals, as this feature adds at least 8 bit to every relation